gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ### Introduction to a GitHub-based Workflow

 - Instructor creates a solution with passing checks
-    - Complete implementation of project or examination
+    - Create a complete implementation of project or examination
     - Configure checking tools and integrate them with GatorGrader
     - Confirm that all checks pass locally and in GitHub Actions
 - Instructor creates a starter with purposefully failing checks